mappls-api/mappls-web-plugins/directions-plugin/readme.md

 Before using the Plugin in the Maps JS, first ensure that the related access is enabled in the [Mappls Console](https://apis.mappls.com/console/), in the same project you set up for the Maps JS.

 1. Copy and paste the JWT API key or generated Auth token from your API [keys](https://apis.mappls.com/console/) available in the dashboard in the sample code for interactive map development.
-2. The sample codes are provided to help you understand the very basic functionality of Mappls Direction Plugin.
+2. The sample codes are provided on our domain to help you understand the very basic functionality of Mappls Direction Plugin.
 [See Sample Codes here](https://about.mappls.com/api/web-sdk/vector-plugin-example/Direction/mappls-direction-plugin)

 This plugin, offered by Mappls Places & Directions SDK for Web, uses integrated places searches for directions for several modes of transportation, including driving, biking and walking.

 The plugin offers the following basic functionalities:

 1. Integrated support of Mappls(MapmyIndia) Place search for searching locations of origin, destinations and via points.
-2. It allows to use origin and destinations in MapmyIndia's digital address (semicolon separated) eLoc or WGS 84 geographical coordinates both.
+2. It allows to use origin and destinations in Mappls's digital address (semicolon separated) eLoc or WGS 84 geographical coordinates both.
 3. The ability to set the vehicle profile like driving, biking,trucking and walking.
 4. Easily set the resource for traffic and ETA information.